-- 1. Application of innovative environmental analysis, flexibility in analysis, and cost reduction. - 2.
+- 1. Applying innovative environmental analysis, flexibility in analysis, and cost reduction. - 2.
 Scoping and/or focusing analysis to streamline the process of identifying the proposed action, appropriate alternatives, and mitigation measures. - 3.
 Setting objectives and goals that promote long-term operational sustainability and developing a plan of action. - 4.
 Proposals analyzed, decisions made, and the environmental planning process executed for each proposal. - 5.
 Methodology for integrating environmental analyses into planning and decision-making. - 6.
 Results of impact mitigation measures.

-Tab C1 Secretary of Defense Environmental Award Category Sustainability - Industrial Installation
+Tab C1 Secretary of Defense Environmental Award Category Sustainability - Non-industrial Installation

-Eligibility: Presented to installations that have made significant progress to prevent or eliminate pollution at the source and implementing sustainable practices, as defined in E.O.13423, Strengthening Federal Environmental, Energy, and Transportation Management, 2007 and E.O.13514, Federal Leadership in Environmental, Energy, and Economic Performance, 2009.
-All sizes of industrial installations (large, small) are eligible in this award category.
-Installations with a primary mission of producing, maintaining, or rehabilitating military equipment should compete in the industrial category.
-Ranges, test centers, contracting and policy agency/organizations/offices, and R&D centers should not compete in the industrial category.
-The winner will receive a trophy and a Secretary of Defense certificate.
-Honorable mentions will receive a Secretary of Defense certificate.
+Eligibility: Presented to installations that have made significant progress to prevent or eliminate pollution at the source and implementing sustainable practices, as defined in E.O.
+13423, Strengthening Federal Environmental, Energy, and Transportation Management, 2007 and E.O.
+13514, Federal Leadership in Environmental, Energy, and Economic Performance, 2009.
+All sizes of non-industrial installations (large, small) are eligible in this award category.
+Ranges, test centers, contracting and policy agency/organizations/offices, and R&D centers should compete in the non-industrial category.
+Installations with a primary mission of producing, maintaining, rehabilitating, or storing military equipment should not compete in the non-industrial category.
+The winner will receive a trophy and a Secretary of Defense certificate; honorable mentions will receive a Secretary of Defense certificate.

-Judging Criteria: The judges will evaluate nominations based on the following criteria (see Judging Guidance for additional detail):
+Judging Criteria: The judges will evaluate nominations based on the six criteria in the Judging Guidance.
+In evaluating the nomination, judges should focus on the following factors:

+- 1. Program Management:

+- a.
+How well the nominee managed the program.

+- 2. Technical Merit:

-- 1. How well the nominee managed the program. - 2.
-The program's technical merits. - 3.
-How successful the program was in preferentially targeting reduction of significant sources of waste and harmful discharges and emissions, while maintaining or improving overall mission and environmental, safety, and health performance. - 4.
-How well the program supported the military readiness/civil works mission, how effectively sustainable practices were integrated into mission activities, and how the practices were used to enhance long-term mission sustainability. - 5.
-How effectively the nominee disseminated lessons learned to others. - 6.
-The nominee's success in involving base personnel, process owners, residents, and the local community in the program. - 7.
+- a.
+The program's technical merits.

+- b.
+How successful the program was in preferentially targeting reduction of significant sources of waste and harmful discharges and emissions, while maintaining or improving overall mission and environmental, safety, and occupational health performance.

+- 3. Orientation to Mission:

+- a.
+How well the program supported the military readiness/civil works mission, how effectively sustainable practices were integrated into mission activities, and how the practices were used to enhance long-term mission sustainability.

+- 4. Transferability:

+- a.
+How effectively the nominee disseminated lessons learned to others.

+- 5. Stakeholder Interaction:

+- a.
+The nominee's success in involving installation personnel, process owners, residents of military housing, and the local community in the program.

+- 6. Impact/Outcomes:

+- a.
 The nominee's plans to ensure that the impacts of program accomplishments extend beyond the achievement period.

+- 1. Installation mission.

+- 2. Approximate civilian and military population (unless classified).

+- 3. Total acreage.

-Introduction: Introduce the installation by describing its mission, approximate civilian and military population (unless classified), and total acreage.
-Describe the environmental, geographical, political, economic, and community setting of the nominee.
+4. The environmental, geographical, political, economic, and community setting of the nominee.

 Background: Provide background information about the nominee's sustainability program, including the functional offices represented and the management approach used.
-Focus on the 2012 and 2013 DoD Strategic Sustainability Performance Plan (SSPP) goals and metrics.
-This includes, but is not limited to the nominee's green procurement program, toxic chemical reduction programs, green buildings, electronics stewardship, energy and water efficiency, and renewable energy.
+Focus on the 2013 and 2014 DoD Strategic Sustainability Performance Plan goals and metrics.
+This includes, but is not limited to the nominee's green procurement program, toxic chemical reduction programs, green buildings initiative, electronics stewardship, energy and water efficiency, and renewable energy.
 Include the involvement of environmental, procurement, logistics and line personnel.
 Describe programs for improving stakeholder involvement from line organizations, communities, or boards that assist in and influence sustainable practices.
 Summarize the significant program aspects that support the mission, as well as sustainability challenges affecting the nominee.